microsoft/perfview/src/TraceEvent/EventPipe/EventPipeFormat.md

 BeginObject Tag  (begins the Type Object for EventTrace) NullReference Tag (represents the type of type, which is by convention null) 4 byte integer Version field for type
-4 byte integer MinimumVersion field for type SERIALIZED STRING for FullName Field for type (4 byte length + UTF8 bytes) EndObject Tag (ends Type Object)
+4 byte integer MinimumReaderVersion field for type SERIALIZED STRING for FullName Field for type (4 byte length + UTF8 bytes) EndObject Tag (ends Type Object)
 DATA FIELDS FOR EVENTTRACE OBJECT